 rc-service docker start

 When setting up your WordPress environment with Bedrock and DDEV, you have the flexibility to manage dependencies and version control either through tools installed on your host system or directly within the DDEV containers.
 DDEV containers come pre-equipped with both Git and Composer, simplifying the setup and usage.
-Understanding what it means to use these tools “inside the container” and the differences between using them inside versus on the host is very important for your workflow.

 Running tools “inside the container” means executing commands in an isolated environment that DDEV creates using Docker.
 Each container has its own copies of software tools, like Composer and Git, and its file system separated from your host machine.
 This setup ensures that operations performed inside the container are consistent across all development environments and are not influenced by variations in developer’s local setups.

-Executing tools “inside the container” involves interacting with a software environment that is encapsulated within a Docker container managed by DDEV.
-This container acts similarly to a virtual machine but is more lightweight and integrated directly with the host machine’s Docker engine.
 The first step to running tools inside the container is to access the container’s command line interface.
 You do this using the command ddev ssh.
 This command connects you to a shell session inside the Docker container where your project is running.
 Executing ddev ssh effectively “teleports” you into the isolated environment of your project, separate from your local machine’s environment.

-Once inside the container, you’re working within a controlled setup that DDEV configures based on the specifications of your project.
+Once inside the container, you are working within a controlled setup that DDEV configures based on the specifications of your project.
 This setup includes pre-installed tools like Composer and Git.
 The container includes its own software versions and configurations.
 These are consistent regardless of what machine the container is running on, which helps in maintaining consistency across different development setups.

 When you run Composer commands inside the container (after you’ve accessed it via ddev ssh), you are using the version of Composer that comes pre-packaged with DDEV.
 This ensures that all dependencies managed by Composer are compatible with the container’s environment.